Rates & Insurance

 I accept all major credit cards as forms of payment.
 I use a HIPAA compliant version of Ivy Pay to charge credit cards.
 Payment is due at the time of services unless other arrangements have been made.

 If you are unable to attend a session, please make sure you cancel at least 24 hours beforehand.
 I do have a late cancellation fee/no show fee of $100.
+If you cancel a MCN session less than 24 hours prior to it, it may cost you 1 of your sessions or $100.

 GOOD FAITH ESTIMATE